 Even though Demurrage and Detention are different charges, their concept is the same.
 So, some shipping lines use a common method to charge a shipper for Demurrage and Detention, rather than calculating the two separately.

 For example, suppose a shipping line offers merged D&D of 10 days.
-In this case, the consignee needs to pick the cargo from the vessel, transport it to the warehouse, offload it, as well as return the empty container to the carrier within 10 days.
+In this case, the consignee needs to pick up the cargo from the vessel, transport it to the warehouse, offload it, and return the empty container to the carrier within 10 days.

 Port Storage Charge and Demurrage – Are They Same?